Anthony Rizzo: 2013

 On May 12, 2013, Rizzo agreed to a seven-year, $41 million contract.
 The deal included two club options that could extend the contract to nine years and $73 million.
-He was named as the Cubs finalist for the national Heart and Hustle Award, and he was also named the Cubs finalist for the Roberto Clemente Award.
+He was named as the Cubs' finalist for the National Heart and Hustle Award, and he was also named the Cubs' finalist for the Roberto Clemente Award.
 Rizzo placed 2nd for the Gold Glove award for first basemen.
 Despite having an off year in 2013, Rizzo showed good power, belting 23 homers and 40 doubles in 606 at bats with a .233 batting average.

 2014

 Rizzo had his fifth multi-homer game on May 30, and his second career walk-off home run on June 6.
 Rizzo was voted into the All-Star game via the final vote by fans along with White Sox pitcher Chris Sale.
 Rizzo joined teammate Starlin Castro in Minneapolis for the All-Star game.
 In late July, Rizzo won his first Player of the Week award.
-In mid-September Rizzo became the youngest player to receive the Branch Rickey Award as "a strong role model for young people".
+In mid-September, Rizzo became the youngest player to receive the Branch Rickey Award as "a strong role model for young people".
 Rizzo finished the season with a combined on-base and slugging percentage of .913 (3rd in the NL), 32 home runs (2nd in the NL) and an at-bats per HR percentage of 16.4 (2nd in the NL), led the majors in hit by pitch (15), and placed 10th in the National League MVP voting.

 2015

-Rizzo was elected on the player's ballot for the 2015 All-Star Team.
+Rizzo was elected on the players' ballot for the 2015 All-Star Team.
 2015 was the second consecutive year that he played in the game.
-He also competed in the 2015 Major League Baseball Home Run Derby for the first time in his career, but lost in the first round to Josh Donaldson.
-Rizzo hit his 100th career home run and 300th RBI on September 8, 2015, against Cardinals pitcher Michael Wacha.
-Rizzo was hit by a pitch 30 times in 2015, leading the major leagues, and joined Don Baylor as the only other member of the 30HR/30HBP club.
+He also competed in the Home Run Derby for the first time in his career but lost in the first round to Josh Donaldson.
+Rizzo hit his 100th career home run and 300th RBI on September 8, against Cardinals pitcher Michael Wacha.
+Rizzo was hit by a pitch 30 times in 2015, leading the major leagues, and joined Don Baylor as the only other member of the 30HR–30HBP club.
 Rizzo finished the regular season with a .278 batting average, 31 home runs, 38 doubles, and 101 RBI in 701 plate appearances, and led the major leagues in hit by pitch, with 30.
 He placed 4th in National League MVP voting.
-Rizzo took home the MLBPAA Heart and Hustle Award which is awarded to a player that has a strong desire for the game, and has a belief, spirit, and traditions that symbolize the game of baseball.
-Rizzo also received the same award from the Cubs organization which was his second time.
+Rizzo took home the MLBPAA Heart and Hustle Award, awarded to a player that has a strong desire for the game and has a belief, spirit, and traditions that symbolize the game of baseball.
+Rizzo also received the same award from the Cubs organization, his second such award.